1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-Your best bet to give a financial planner's services for the holidays is to ask your own planner if he's open to it.
-You already know and trust his services and won't have to worry about giving your loved ones a dud gift.
+Your best bet to give a financial planner's services for the holidays is to ask your own planner if she's open to it.
+You already know and trust her services and won't have to worry about giving your loved ones a dud gift.
 If you don't have a planner to call your own, you can find one at www.napfa.org.
 But be sure to vet the planner properly—see 8 Questions to Help Assess a Financial Adviser.

 In the New York metro area, Locker says, hourly rates can range from $175 to $300 an hour.
 Prices may vary for different regions.
 Your planner may even do this kind of initial assessment for free.

 Free your gift recipient from the temptation of spending a cash gift now.
 Instead, seed an online savings account with low fees, and encourage your lucky gift recipient to save for a big future purchase, such as a new house or car.

 Give as much as you'd like.

 The auto-club membership offers countless savings in addition to a little extra peace of mind.
 On the road, members are entitled to free tire changes and free delivery of gasoline if they are on empty (paying only the price of the fuel).
 The AAA member card can be presented for discounts off the road, too.
 For example, you can get up to 30% off at LensCrafters and up to 50% off prescription drugs.